strapi/documentation/docs/developer-docs/latest/setup-deployment-guides/configurations/optional/public-assets.md

 # Public assets configuration

-Public assets are static files such as images, video, css, etc. that you want to make accessible to the outside world.
+Public assets are static files (e.g. images, video, CSS files, etc.) that you want to make accessible to the outside world.

-Because an API may need to serve static assets, every new Strapi project includes by default, a folder named `/public`.
+Because an API may need to serve static assets, every new Strapi project includes by default a folder named `/public`.
 Any file located in this directory is accessible if the request's path doesn't match any other defined route and if it matches a public file name.

-Example:
+**Example:**

 An image named `company-logo.png` in `./public/` is accessible through `/company-logo.png` URL.